ComposableFi/composable/rfcs/0015-one-signature-multihop-transfer-solution-ibc-xcm.md

 *Details*

-Solution will work for Banksy were Composable controls over JSON.
+Solution will work for Centauri were Composable controls over JSON.

 For [Osmosis](https://github.com/osmosis-labs/osmosis/blob/main/cosmwasm/packages/registry/src/registry.rs), `substrate` part will be ignored for parsing, and yet forwarded.